 I baked the buns on 180C/350F/Gas Mark 4 for 30 minutes.
 I forgot to take a photo when they came out of the oven, but as soon as they were cool enough I pulled one apart and I was thrilled to see beautifully baked soft dough.
 This was a really great moment as I had put so much time into making the rolls!

-I made icing using 200g icing sugar and about 2/3 juice of the orange I zested earlier for the filling.
+I made icing using icing sugar and orange juice I zested earlier for the filling.
 I wanted to drizzle the icing, but for it not to be too runny, so I added a little bit of the orange juice at a time.
 I then drizzled it over the buns using a piping bag.

 Eating these buns felt so good!
 When I sat down to eat one and all the waiting was over it felt so satisfying to dig in!
 The dough was lovely and soft, and the fruity filling gave them real flavour and character.
 I definitely won’t leave it so long again before I make more bread!

 |Metal dough scraper|